hwheeler01/comp150/classnotes.md

  Be
 mindful of the presence or absence of '#'!
-It is easy to make a mistake.</p>
+It is easy to make a mistake.
-<p>Click the button NONE under commands.
-Now you see
-the
-instructions stated in assembler and all the address labels in decimal.</p>
+Click the button NONE under commands.
+Now you see the instructions stated in assembler and all the address labels in decimal.
-<p>We will come back to machine language briefly at the end of
-our
-discussion of this simple CPU, but for the most part we will code things in assembler.</p>
+We will come back to machine language briefly at the end of our discussion of this simple CPU, but for the most part we will code things in assembler.
-<p>The next instruction is LOD #3.
-From the earlier
-examples
-you should be able to figure out what that does.
+The next instruction is LOD #3.
+From the earlier examples you should be able to figure out what that does.
 Click STEP to